Literature / The Dunwich Horror

 - Go Mad from the Revelation: Poor Curtis Whately!

-- Guns Are Worthless: Dr. Morgan brought a big-game rifle, even as his colleagues warned the monster is not to be fought with material weapons of any kind.
+- Guns Are Worthless: Dr. Morgan brought a big-game rifle, even as his colleagues warned the monster cannot be put down by material weapons of any kind.

 - Half-Human Hybrid: Wilbur himself.
 And his twin, though decidedly less humanoid.